jenaleigh01/yoga-at-the-barn-blog/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a returning registered user, I can use my username and password to login to my account to gain access to the website's blog features. **(MUST HAVE)**
+As a registered user, I would like returned feedback informing that I have successfully logged in to my account. **(MUST HAVE)**

 **Acceptance Criteria**

-**AC1** - A sign in feature is available to input my login details.
-**AC2** - Once successfully logged in, blog features are available to me.
+**AC1** - Notification message is shown when a user successfully logs into their account.